-Looking up the problem on a search engine can help, but I recommend using a website called Select Real Security.
+Looking up the problem on a search engine can help, but I recommend using a website called Select Real Security (no longer available).
 It is stuffed full of excellent and helpful information to assist you in recovering your computer.
-Of course, MakeUseOf Answers is always available as well.

 Conclusion: Prevention Is Key

 Towards the end of the introduction, I mentioned what you could do if a disaster does hit you.
 Depending on your preparation, you can do a lot, or a little.
 If you don’t have a backup all you can do is redo your work that you lost and accept what has happened.
 Most people don’t actually think about the consequences of not having a backup and go through their life thinking “it won’t happen to me”.

 Of course, this thinking occurs in many other controversial areas such as tobacco use, drinking and driving, not wearing your seatbelt and many others.
 The message here is – back up.
 You won’t regret it.
 I’ve never heard anyone say “Man!
 I wish I hadn’t backed up my computer”.

 What are your thoughts on preparing for a disaster and recovering from one?
 Do you have any stories where you successfully recovered from a tragic situation?
 What about a situation where you lost everything?
 We’d love to hear your disaster recovery tips and stories below.
 And remember to read our free backup manual by Tina, for more useful tips and information.